Tandoori Chai (Kulhad Chai)

-About Tandoori Chai (Kulhad Chai)
+About Tandoori Chai

 Ingredients

-Sugar – I use granulated white sugar but you can use brown sugar, jaggery, or sugar-free substitutes.
+Sugar – I use granulated white sugar, but you can use brown sugar, jaggery, or sugar-free substitutes.

 You can also add ginger and tulsi leaves to the chai.
 Check out my detailed Masala Chai recipe to make the best Indian tea ever.

-How To Make Tandoori Chai
+How To Make Kulhad Chai

 Make The Tea